eBay/tsv-utils/README.md

 Distinct sampling selects a subset based on a key in data.
 Consider a query log with records consisting of <user, query, clicked-url> triples.
 Simple random sampling selects a random subset of all records.
 Distinct sampling selects all records matching a subset of values from one of fields.
 For example, all events for ten percent of the users.
 This is important for certain types of statistical analysis.

 `tsv-sample` is designed for large data sets.
 Algorithms make one pass over the data, using reservoir sampling and hashing when possible to limit the memory required.

-Options are provided controlling the random seed.
-This allows using a new randomization each run or keeping the randomization across multiple runs.
+By default, a new random order is generated every run, but options are available for using the same randomization order over multiple runs.

 See the [tsv-sample reference](docs/ToolReference.md#tsv-sample-reference) for further details.